fbpx

 Do You Need to Do a Tightness Test on a Boiler for a Yearly Service?

-Gas tightness testing is a simple but important process that helps to ensure the safety of industrial and commercial gas pipework and installations.
+A gas tightness test is a simple but important process that can ensure the safety of industrial and commercial gas pipework and installations.

-They can occur regularly (between 1-5 years) or annually as part of a larger gas safety check.
+Tests can occur annually on their own, or be included as part of a larger gas safety job.

 Below, you can discover more about gas tightness testing, as regulated by industry standards IGE/UP/1:2003 with 2004 amendments & IGE/UP/1A: 2003.